xmar/360Transformations/transformation/README.rst

   refWidth=4096
   ;Width of the reference equirectangular video refHeight=2048
-  ;The rotation used to get the center of the front face: type = "euler" or "quaternion".
+  ;The rotation used to get the center of the front face: type = "euler" or "quaternion" or "angleAxis".
-  ; if type is "euler" you have to give the yaw, pitch and roll angle in degree ; if type if "quaternion" you have to give the w, x, y, z value of the quaternion that represente the rotation.
-A normalization is performed by the software. rotation= {"type":"euler", "yaw":0.0, "pitch":0.0, "roll":0.0}
+  ; if type is "euler" you have to give the yaw, pitch and roll angle in degree ; if type is "quaternion" you have to give the w, x, y, z value of the quaternion that represente the rotation.
+A normalization is performed by the software.
+  ; if type is "angleAxis" you have to give an "angle" in degree and a direction vector x, y, z that generates the rotation axis (this vector should not be (0, 0, 0)). rotation= {"type":"euler", "yaw":0.0, "pitch":0.0, "roll":0.0}
   ;rotation= {"type":"quaternion", "w":1.0, "x":0.0, "y":0.0, "z":0.0}
+  ;rotation= {"type":"angleAxis", "angle":90, "x":0, "y":0, "z":1}
   ;if true, the resolution of the layout is compute based on the resolution of the previous layout (or on the resolution of the reference equirectangular video) relativeResolution=true
   ;if relativeResolution=true ratio of the output layout width compare to the reference video; otherwise width size of the output video in pixel number